 During my drive down the East Mountain Parkway to begin my trip I was extremely concerned that my trip would not work out at all.
 The Red River had flooded many of the farms in the area and the water was not far from coming up over the bridges.
-I though for sure this would make parts of my planned route nearly impassible.
+I thought for sure this would make parts of my planned route nearly impassible.
 Luckily, this was not the case.

-The streams were definitely elevated, but they were no where near being impassible.
+The streams were definitely elevated, but they were nowhere near being impassible.
 It did make for an extremely wet trip, however.
 Also, parts of Rough Trail actually looked more like a stream than a trail.
 The vast majority of the hike was done with sopping wet boots and socks.

 The one upside of this, however, was that there was no problem at all resupplying on water!

-Despite the challenges caused by the previous days' deluge, the trip was a great deal of fun.
+Despite the challenges caused by the previous days’ deluge, the trip was a great deal of fun.
 I arrived at the parking area by about 7:30 a.m. and was on the trail around 8:00 a.m.
 The loop starts off with some nice, even terrain featuring several stream crossings (though all the streams on this stretch have bridges over them).
 After about thirteen or so crossings the trail begins to gain some elevation as you climb to the top of a ridge.
-Along the way you will encounter a few outcroppings that will give you a decent view of the terrain.
+Along the way, you will encounter a few outcroppings that will give you a decent view of the terrain.

-Once you're up on the ridge things become fairly uneventful until you reach Gray's Arch Trail (FS #205).
-From here you will be able to get a nice overlook of Gray's Arch.
-I took the short detour up the Gray's Arch side trail and spent around an hour just hanging out at the arch.
-The great part about getting here early is that you will rarely get the area to yourself any other time since it is one of the most popular destinations in The Gorge.
-Next to Gray's Arch you will notice an obvious water fall, but if you venture to the backside you will see another waterfall off in the distance.
-At the time of my trip, however, you could not get too close to this waterfall as they had a fence up to protect some endangered species' habitats.
+Once you’re up on the ridge things become fairly uneventful until you reach Gray’s Arch Trail (FS #205).
+From here you will be able to get a nice overlook of Gray’s Arch.
+I took the short detour up the Gray’s Arch side trail and spent around an hour just hanging out at the arch.
+The great part about getting there early is that you will rarely get the area to yourself any other time since it is one of the most popular destinations in The Gorge.
+Next to Gray’s Arch you will notice an obvious waterfall, but if you venture to the backside you will see another waterfall off in the distance.
+At the time of my trip, however, you could not get too close to this waterfall as they had a fence up to protect some endangered species’ habitats.

 You will notice that the area along the top of this ridge is much more sparsely populated with trees and other fauna.
 This is the result of forest fires that tore through this area several years ago.
 You will reach several places with some decent views, but I don’t think you would get such good views if it wasn’t for the fact that so many trees were wiped out in the area as a result of the fires.
 You will notice along other portions of the ridge that the trees make it near impossible to get a decent view.

 After hiking for a bit along the ridge you will once again start to lose elevation.
 It is through this stretch where you will encounter the worst of the stream crossings.
-I can't say how these streams are when there isn't any flooding (this was my first time in this particular area), but I can say that on the day of my hike they were up rather high.
-To make matters worse parts of the trail throughout this section resembled fast flowing streams more than they did a trail.
+I can’t say how these streams are when there isn’t any flooding (this was my first time in this particular area), but I can say that on the day of my hike they were up rather high.
+To make matters worse parts of the trail throughout this section resembled fast-flowing streams more than they did a trail.
 I would have to say that this was mostly a result of all the flooding, but I would have to think that this area would always be pretty wet.

 Once you reach Koomer Ridge Trail (FS #220) and Buck Trail (FS #226) you will be in for a bunch of ups and downs (literally).
-Rough trail to Koomer Ridge trail is all directly up hill and is a pretty decent climb.
-Don't think that you will be rewarded for this climb, though, as the views from the top all obstructed by trees.
+The rough trail to Koomer Ridge trail is all directly up the hill and is a pretty decent climb.
+Don’t think that you will be rewarded for this climb, though, as the views from the top all obstructed by trees.
 Besides, you will start to go right back down to do a few more stream crossings and to do one more grueling climb back to the top of yet another ridge.
 The good news is that once you get past this you will have reached Pinch-Em-Tight Trail (FS #223).

-From here you will be welcomed by a nice change of pace... some nice, flat terrain!
-Pinch-Em-Tight will take you all the way back to Gray's Arch Trail, which in turn will take you back to Tunnel Ridge Road (the gravel road that leads to the parking area for Gray's Arch).
-All you have to do is back track up Tunnel Ridge road to the Gray's Arch parking area and continue to follow the Gray's Arch trail back to the first sections of Rough Trail that we did earlier.
-At this point it's just a matter of backtracking up Rough Trail back to the parking area.
+From here you will be welcomed by a nice change of pace… some nice, flat terrain!
+Pinch-Em-Tight will take you all the way back to Gray’s Arch Trail, which in turn will take you back to Tunnel Ridge Road (the gravel road that leads to the parking area for Gray’s Arch).
+All you have to do is backtrack up Tunnel Ridge road to the Gray’s Arch parking area and continue to follow the Gray’s Arch trail back to the first sections of Rough Trail that we did earlier.
+At this point, it’s just a matter of backtracking up Rough Trail back to the parking area.

 Final Thoughts on this Trip

 I have two differing opinions about this loop.
-From a purely photographic standpoint I didn't feel that the trail was anything all that special.
+From a purely photographic standpoint, I didn’t feel that the trail was anything all that special.
 There are far better photo opportunities elsewhere in The Gorge (like at Auxier Ridge).
-From a hiking standpoint, however, I though the trail was great.
+From a hiking standpoint, however, I thought the trail was great.
 This loop will give you a little taste of everything that the Gorge has to offer.
 You will go from the low lying areas that are cut apart by streams up to the top of ridges where you can get some great views.

-All in all I think that if you're looking for a challenging hike that will expose you to a few of the different extremes found in The Gorge then this hike is for you.
-Just don't do it expecting to find the most photographic areas in the park.
+All in all, I think that if you’re looking for a challenging hike that will expose you to a few of the different extremes found in The Gorge then this hike is for you.
+Just don’t do it expecting to find the most photographic areas in the park.